Reading-eScience-Centre/coverage-restapi/spec.md

 The idea is that the client is aware of the formats it supports and therefore knows the media types to include in the "Accept" header.
-This is how web browsers work as well, they know HTML, so they specifically request that media type.
+This is how web browsers work as well, they know HTML, so they specifically request that format.

-Pro tip: Have HTML as format as well so that humans can explore the coverage data more easily.
+**Pro Tip:** Offer HTML as format as well so that *humans* can explore the coverage data as well.

 ### A note on copy-pasting URLs and expectations